dqops/dqo/docs/working-with-dqo/integration-with-external-tools/airflow/check-results-operators.md

-# Check status operators
+# Check results operators

-Check status airflow operators are used to receive the data quality status for a table.
+Check results airflow operators are used to receive the data quality status for a table.

 The operator can be used to collect information about the data quality before or after execution of a significant operations.

+There are 4 operators for checking the results.

+- **DqoAssertTableStatusOperator**: Airflow assert table status operator for receiving DQOps table status.

+This operator is used for receiving overall status on a table.

+And three operators that return the summary for the complete results of the most recent check executions for all table level data quality checks on a table, with specific type of checks:
+- **DqoAssertTableProfilingCheckResultsOperator**: For profiling checks.
+- **DqoAssertTableMonitoringCheckResultsOperator**: For monitoring checks.
+- **DqoAssertTablePartitionedCheckResultsOperator**: For partitioned checks.

+These operators are used to receive status from particular checks that can be pointed with use of extra parameters.

 ## Operator parameters